If there is something cats love more than anything else, it’s sleeping.

 Cats usually sleep in this pose when they wish to preserve some extra heat on a cold day.
 Not only are they keeping themselves warm, but they are also keeping their bellies hidden and safe from the world.

 It’s not uncommon to find your cat tucked under the covers or inside your drawers.
-Dark corners, nudges, nooks and upholstery covers provide safety, warmth and comfort.
-And that’s exactly what the cat seeks if it’s snoozing tucked in or under the cover of furniture pieces.
+Dark corners, nooks, and upholstery covers provide safety, warmth, and comfort.

 Felines sleeping with half-shut eyes and outstretched ears are definitely on high alert!
 They will wake up at the faintest of sounds.

 If your cat is sleeping with its belly up in a hilariously straddled sleeping position, then it’s the happiest kitty in the world!

-The belly-up position means the cat is feeling 100% safe, secure and elated.
+The belly-up position means the cat is feeling 100% secure and elated.
 This type of sleeping position makes the feline’s body extremely vulnerable and it doesn’t provide the cat with a quick chance to flee from the scene.

 Regardless of your feline furball’s sleeping positions, make sure its health and safety are your priority.

-Buy only high quality cat food, never miss appointments with the vet and don’t ever neglect your kitty’s needs and wellbeing.
-As long as your pet is healthy, safe and happy, it will cherish you for the rest of its lifetime.
+Buy only high-quality cat food, never miss appointments with the vet, and don’t ever neglect your kitty’s needs and well-being.
+As long as your pet is healthy, safe, and happy, it will cherish you for the rest of its lifetime.